OfficeDev/office-js-docs-pr/docs/outlook/contextless.md

 # Activate your Outlook add-in without the Reading Pane enabled or a message selected

 With a simple manifest configuration, you can create Outlook add-ins for the Message Read surface that activate a task pane without the Reading Pane enabled or a message first selected from the mailbox.
+This feature is called "no item context."
 Follow the walkthrough to learn more and unlock additional capabilities for your add-in.
 For example, you can enable your users to access content from different data sources, such as OneDrive or a customer relationship management (CRM) system, directly from their Outlook client.

 > [!NOTE]
 > Support for this feature was introduced in [requirement set 1.13](/javascript/api/requirement-sets/outlook/requirement-set-1.13/outlook-requirement-set-1.13).
 See [clients and platforms](/javascript/api/requirement-sets/outlook/outlook-api-requirement-sets#requirement-sets-supported-by-exchange-servers-and-outlook-clients) that support this requirement set.